dthaler/teep/README.md

 will attempt to load the enclaves from the current directory.

-Partial OTrP support, and partial support for the obsolete use of JSON in TEEP, and both still in the code but not defined by default.
+Partial OTrP support, and partial support for the obsolete use of JSON in TEEP, are both still in the code but not defined by default.
 OTrP support is gated by `ENABLE_OTRP` and TEEP JSON support is gated by `TEEP_ENABLE_JSON` so if you have a need to experiment with those, define those symbols globally in Visual Studio, but expect that TEEP JSON support